andre-d/organic/README.md

 Note that this also works with Notch-style labels, so ":.label" is a local label.
 Also permitted is "_label", in accordance with the 0x10c standards committee.

+### Relocatable Code

+Organic allows you to use "relocation sections", where you can mark a particular section of code relocatable.
+When you use .relocate, a length-prefixed relocation table will be inserted at that location, and $ is set to zero.

 ### Pre-processor directives

 Organic offers several pre-processor directives to ease use.
 These may be used with either "." or "#".